R31Z/JS-questions-and-answers/Qustions and Answers.md

      Specifying an identifier in a function expression does have its use though: stack traces are clearer instead of being        littered with nameless functions, and you can have an anonymous function recursively call itself without using
      arguments.callee. kangax has a very detailed post on function expressions.

+ ## 5 What would be the result?
+3+2+"7"

+      Answer: Since 3 and 2 are integers, they will be added numerically.
+      And since 7 is a string, its concatenation will be done.
+So the result would be 57.